DeafSh0t/password-generator/README.md

 # password-generator
-A webapp devloped using HTML, JAVASCRIPTand CSS which helps in generating random passwords
+A webapp devloped using HTML, JAVASCRIPTand CSS which helps in generating random passwords.